New South Wales Police Force: The Traffic Support Group (TSG)

-Transport Task Force (TTF)
+Traffic Task Force (TTF)

 Is a specialist Highway Patrol Task Force which targets heavy vehicle safety and compliance.
 The team operates closely with Transport for NSW Heavy Vehicle Inspectors, conducting proactive operations where heavy vehicles are stopped and inspected by Police and RMS at random roadside inspection points.
 They also operate in response to serious heavy vehicle incidents, conducting raids and blitz inspectors of bus and trucking yards of companies following serious and fatal crashess involving their heavy vehicles.

 Strike Force Puma (SF Puma)targets high-risk drivers who display extreme and erratic behaviours, and those with a history of licence and drink/drug driving offences, who pose the highest risk to the community on the road.
 In a similar manner to how repeat domestic violence and drug offenders are targeted by dedicated Police units, the Strike Force targets high-risk drivers with a known dangerous history and multiple repeat offences.
 The team also investigates video footage obtained by Police of dangerous driving from sources such as social media and dash cams.